IshikaNimade/SetGoals/README.md

 Feel free to customize the sections and content as per your specific application requirements and reach out to us with any questions, feedback, or suggestions you may have.

----

-Thank you for using the Banking Management System developed in Kotlin!
-We hope this application makes managing banking operations more convenient.
-Your feedback is greatly appreciated.